-To summarize, helicopters are great when you’re hopping around a city or remote location and need to make multiple stops in a single day, but jets are preferable for longer distances and a more comfortable overall experience.
+To summarize, helicopters are great when you’re hopping around a city or remote location and need to make multiple stops in a single day.
+Jets are preferable for longer distances and a more comfortable overall experience.

 Which is Safer: Helicopter or Airplane?

-In terms of helicopter vs. planes, both methods of transportation are extremely safe when all regulations are adhered to.
+In terms of helicopters vs. planes, both methods of transportation are extremely safe when all regulations are adhered to.

 Helicopter Safety and Regulations